radix/sureberus/doc/src/directives.md

 This can be useful if you want to register a schema and use it at the same "level".
 Most of the time you don't need this, and instead just refer to the named schema by putting the schema name (as a string) anywhere you would normally specify a Sureberus schema.

 `schema_ref` can also be used as an "inheritance" mechanism: the referred-to schema will be merged in to the schema that has the `schema_ref` directive, with the `schema_ref` schema taking a lower precedence.
-Fields defined in a `fields` directive are also merged together.
+As of Sureberus 0.10, Fields defined in a `fields` directive are also merged together.
 For example:

 ```yaml
 registry: